Stages of Change

 Fourcast programs were developed using a Stages of Change paradigm designed to understand behavioural change.
 Our programs can assist any person whether they are identified as being ready for change or not.

-Persons with addictions may have more difficulty in making behavioural changes related to substance use or problem gambling.
+People with addictions may have more difficulty in making behavioural changes related to substance use or problem gambling.
 Reasons for this include physical tolerance, behavioural patterns that are well ingrained, and/or personal and environmental cues and triggers.
-The Stages of Change paradigm asserts that all persons will travel through the five stages in similar ways.

-Precontemplation – People in this stage do not intend to make changes at this time and are not contemplating altering their behaviour.
+- Precontemplation – People in this stage do not intend to make changes at this time and are not contemplating altering their behaviour.
 It is thought they may be aware that they need to change, but they are not prepared to “pay the price”.

-Contemplation – People in this stage think that they may have a problem, but do not know what they want to do about it, or whether they want to do anything about it.
+- Contemplation – People in this stage think that they may have a problem, but do not know what they want to do about it, or whether they want to do anything about it.
 They may say they will quit “sooner” or “later”.
 The contemplator expresses ambivalence about change in that they identify both the pros and cons of change.

-Preparation – People in this stage have begun to make some changes, or have set a target date for change and have a strategy or potential strategy in mind.
+- Preparation – People in this stage have begun to make some changes, or have set a target date for change and have a strategy or potential strategy in mind.

-Action – The action stage sees a person actively doing something to help themselves change a habit or behaviour.
+- Action – The action stage sees a person actively doing something to help themselves change a habit or behaviour.

-Maintenance – In this stage, change has been achieved and now must be maintained long term.
+- Maintenance – In this stage, change has been achieved and now must be maintained long term.

-Relapse – In the relapse stage, a person slips into old behaviours and ceases to practice their changed behaviours.
+- Relapse – In the relapse stage, a person slips into old behaviours and ceases to practice their changed behaviours.

 Motivational Interviewing